williamlamjy/mTracker/docs/UserGuide.md

 Edit process has been aborted!
 You are in the main workspace now.
 ```

-_**Note: You can use this feature to cancel add or edit functionality.
+_**Note: You can use this feature to exit an add or edit process.
 Calling abort in any other functionality will
 result in an error message being displayed.**_

 ### 2.7.0 Removing an instrument record: `delete`